Share the Road – May is National Motorcycle Safety Awareness Month

 Wear the Proper Safety Protection

-Not only is it important and may be lifesaving to wear the proper safety protection when riding; it is also required by law in New York State.
-Wearing the right protection may help save your life if you are ever involved in a motorcycle accident, as it is also the only thing between you and the road.
+Not only may it be lifesaving to wear the proper safety protection when riding, but it is also required by New York law.
+Wearing the proper protection may help save your life in a motorcycle accident, as it is also the only thing between you and the road or another vehicle.

-Helmets – For all riders, wearing a motorcycle helmet is required in New York State regardless of age or experience level.
+Helmets: For all riders, wearing a motorcycle helmet is required in New York State regardless of age or experience level.
 Motorcycle helmets sold in the U.S. are required to meet the federal standard and have the DOT certification label on the outside back of the helmet.
-No matter the speed, helmeted riders are three times more likely to survive head injuries than those not wearing approved helmets at the time of the motorcycle accident.
-Violation of New York State’s helmet law may result in a fine or jail time.
+According to the National Highway Traffic Safety Administration, since 2002, an estimated 25,000 lives have been saved by wearing motorcycle helmets.

-Eyewear – Eye protection is not legally required but is encouraged to be worn by all riders in New York State.
-All eyewear, must at a minimum, obey the standards established by the American National Standard Institute, ANSI – Z87.1.
-Eye protection must consist of either a helmet face-shield, spectacles, or goggles.
+Eyewear: In New York, eye protection is also required for all riders.
+All eyewear must obey the standards established by the American National Standard Institute, ANSI – Z87.1.
+Eye protection must consist of either a helmet with a face shield, spectacles, or goggles.

 Mind the Rules of the Road

-Before you ride, make sure you are familiar with all the local traffic laws.
-Remember to comply with speed limits, traffic lights, signs, and lane markings.
+Before you ride, make sure you are familiar with all local traffic laws and remember to comply with speed limits, traffic lights, signs, and lane markings.
 Only two motorcycles may ride side-by-side in a single lane in New York State.
 Always make yourself visible to other motorists by staying out of their blind spots.
-Keep your headlight on at all times, wear bright colored clothing, and add reflective strips to your motorcycle.
+Keep your headlight on at all times, wear bright-colored clothing, and add reflective strips to your motorcycle.

-Seasonal Riders: Before you get back on the road, take some time to familiarize yourself with your motorcycle.
-Take your first ride in a neighborhood, an empty parking lot, or down a quiet country road.
-Avoid highways and busy city streets.
+Before you get back on the road after a long season, take some time to familiarize yourself with your motorcycle again.
+Take your first ride in a neighborhood, an empty parking lot, or down a quiet country road to avoid highways and busy city streets.
 Remember to prepare yourself for varying road conditions, such as potholes, road debris, and wet pavement.
-By taking part in this exercise, you will have the opportunity to discover and properly address any issues.
+By taking part in this exercise, you will have the opportunity to discover and address any potential issues.

-Remaining drug and alcohol free while riding may prevent a serious or fatal motorcycle accident.
-Drugs and alcohol impair one’s judgement, alertness, and reaction time, making it difficult for motorcyclists to balance, shift gears, and control the throttle.
+Remaining drug- and alcohol-free while riding may prevent a serious or fatal motorcycle accident.
+Drugs and alcohol impair one’s judgment, alertness, and reaction time, making it difficult for motorcyclists to balance, shift gears, and control the throttle.